 - If you mislay or lose your vouchers contact your Support Coordinator.
 Each of your vouchers has a code number that is activated under your name when the voucher is used.
 The numbers can be cancelled through your Coordinator and re-organised.

 Members can also donate their vouchers for other members to use.

 Please see our Service Provider page for contact details and locations of local and national Sweet Louise Service Providers.
 Members receive a directory of service providers when they are given their vouchers.

-Children – Sweet Louise has complied the following information.
-Sweet Louise also recommends contacting the organisations included in the link below for further support for children and young adults:
+Children – We have put together the below information and we recommend contacting the organisations included in the link for further support for children and young adults:

-Partners – We have a few library books that you can borrow (ask your Support Coordinator about this.)
+Partners – We have a few library books that you can borrow for free (ask your Support Coordinator about this.)